syncfusion-content/blazor-docs/blazor/browser-support.md

 # Browser Compatibility in Blazor

-Syncfusion&reg; Blazor UI components are supported by all modern web browsers on both desktop and mobile devices running Windows, Linux, or MacOS.
+Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor UI components are supported by all modern web browsers on both desktop and mobile devices running Windows, Linux, or MacOS.

 ## Blazor Web App